-Health system as a whole is 'managing' - Andrew Little
+'Code red' warning: Little says health system is 'managing'

 Since those issues were raised, Little said work had been done to ensure there were 300 places a month set aside in MIQ for health workers.

-He said current issues were "unrelated" to issues raised in the letter.
+He said current issues were "unrelated" to the issues raised in the letter.

 He disputed claims worker shortage had exacerbated, saying there had been a lot of work around recruitment.